-A no-contact car accident occurs when one driver acts in a way that forces another driver to take evasive action or leave the road.
+The legal definition of a no-contact car accident is when one driver acts in a way that forces another driver to take evasive action or leave the road.
 The second driver runs into another vehicle or property, causing damage, injuries, or both.
 Although the two vehicles do not touch, the first vehicle is still often responsible for the damage associated with the crash.

 Accidents that are caused by no-contact situations can be very complex.
 They can also be frustrating.
 If you’re the first car in a no-contact accident, the insurance company may try to say your actions are the only reason the accident occurred—but that isn’t really accurate.
 You were reacting to an outside force (the other driver) who truly caused the crash.